EMR and other First Responder Certifications

 EMR, EMT, and AEMT Certificates

-The different levels of First Responders
+The various levels of first responders

 There are four different levels of first responders.
 Starting with the most basic to the most advanced, they are Emergency Medical Responder (EMR), Emergency Medical Technician (EMT), Advanced Emergency Medical Technician (AEMT), and Paramedic.
 Choosing which level of certification to receive depends on the person and their career choice.